 It wasn’t their fault though, it was mine.

 I didn’t usually verify they had people coming (I was going on a hope and a prayer).

 I also didn’t require anything of them before I agreed to a meeting and I was naive enough to schedule another meeting for them to “try again”.

-Not effective.
-If people aren’t performing, give them result based requirements such as “look, if you want me to have a home meeting for you, go out and enroll 2 people on autoship, then I’ll come do a meeting for you”.
+If people aren’t performing, give them a results based expectation such as “look, if you want me to have a home meeting for you, go out and enroll 2 people on autoship, then I’ll come do a meeting for you”.